DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/lectures/week-15/load-corpus-visible-vowels.md

 ---
-title: "Load the corpus of visible vowels"
+title: "Load the corpus into Visible Vowels"
 ---

 ## Setup